glfw/gleq/README.md

 #include "gleq.h"
 ```

 After GLFW has been successfully initialized, call `gleqInit`.
-This will hook
+This will
-monitor and joystick events.
+replace the monitor and joystick callbacks.

 ```c
 if (!glfwInit())